History of Christian thought on persecution and tolerance: Contemporary global persecution and sociology

-R.I.
-Moore says that persecution during the Middle Ages "provides a striking illustration of classic deviance theory as it was propounded by the father of sociology, Emile Durkheim".
+R. I. Moore says that persecution during the Middle Ages "provides a striking illustration of classic deviance theory as it was propounded by the father of sociology, Emile Durkheim".
 Strong social-group identities, with attitudes of group loyalty, solidarity, and highly perceived benefits of belonging, make it likely that an individual or a group will become intolerant when identity is threatened.
 This indicates intolerance is more of a social process, tied to social identity, than an ideological one.

-Contemporary persecution is often part of a larger conflict involving emerging states, and established states in the process of redefining their national identity.
+Contemporary persecution is often part of a larger conflict involving emerging states and established states in the process of redefining their national identity.
 For example, Christianity in Iraq dates from the Apostolic era in what was then Persia; the U.S. Department of State identified 1.4 million Christians in Iraq in 1991 when the Gulf War began.
 By 2010, the number of Christians dropped to 700,000 and it is currently estimated there are between 200,000 and 450,000 Christians left in Iraq.
 During that period, actions against Christians included the burning and bombing of churches, the bombing of Christian owned businesses and homes, kidnapping, murder, demands for protection money, and anti-Christian rhetoric in the media with those responsible saying they wanted to rid the country of its Christians.

 Serbia has been Christian since the Christianization of Serbs by Clement of Ohrid and Saint Naum in the ninth century.
 Within a relatively peaceful Serbia, the province of Kosovo has long been a site of ethnic and religious tensions.
-In the 1990s, it drew attention for frequent discrimination and acts of violence toward Albanians: 90 percent of Kosovo's Albanian population is Muslim.
-Eventually, Kosovo erupted in a full-scale ethnic cleansing resulting in armed intervention by the United Nations in 1999.
-Serbs attacked Albanian villages, killed and brutalized inhabitants, burned down houses and forced them to leave.
+In the 1990s, it drew attention for frequent discrimination and acts of violence toward Albanians: 90% of Kosovo's Albanian population is Muslim.
+Eventually, Kosovo erupted in a full-scale ethnic cleansing, resulting in armed intervention by the United Nations in 1999.
+Serbs attacked Albanian villages, killed and brutalized inhabitants, burned down houses, and forced them to leave.
 By the end of 1998, approximately 3000 Islamic Albanians had been killed and more than 300,000 expelled.
-By the end of the "action", around 800,000 of the roughly two million Albanians, fled.
+By the end of the "action", around 800,000 of the roughly two million Albanians had fled.